peptides_direct

 BPC-157 (Body Protection Compound-157) is a synthetic peptide of 15 amino acids, based on a sequence from human gastric juice.
 The preclinical literature describes, among other things, effects on the nitric oxide system, VEGF-related signaling pathways, and the FAK-paxillin axis.
 A focus lies on GI models, tendons, muscles, and wound healing.

-Practically, this means: BPC-157 has a more specific literature for certain tissue models, while statements about TB-500 are often indirectly derived from Tbeta4 studies.
+Practically, this means: BPC-157 has a more specific literature for certain tissue models, while statements about TB-500 can draw directly on the Thymosin Beta-4 studies, since the supplied material is full-length Tbeta4.

 BPC-157: Focus on GI, Tendon, and Wound Models